-Herniated disc surgery
+Types of herniated disc surgery

 Traditional open spine surgery

-Minimally invasive Procedures
+Minimally invasive procedures

 Some patients may be able to select a minimally invasive option for herniated disc surgery.
 Unlike traditional open spine surgery, a minimally invasive procedure:

-- Is performed through a small incision
+- Uses a small incision that is muscle-sparing

-Laser Spine Institute
+Herniated disc surgery at Laser Spine Institute

 Laser Spine Institute’s minimally invasive procedures offer a safer and effective alternative to traditional open spine surgery^ and have helped more than 75,000 patients find relief from chronic neck and back pain.
 If your doctor has recommended surgical treatment for your herniated disc, contact Laser Spine Institute to see if our herniated disc surgery would be effective for you.

 At Laser Spine Institute, our highly skilled surgeons are able to grab or remove the herniated portion of the disc in order to provide the patient with lasting relief.
 To find out if you are a candidate for our minimally invasive spine surgery, reach out to our dedicated team today and ask for a no-cost MRI review.* We are here to help get you back to the activities you love.